 You want the person visiting your website to interact with certain parts of the site.
 These interactive elements need to clearly stand out and be easy to use.

 When selling online, your product should be available with the click of a button.
-Let the user convert the moment they decide to.
+So, let the user convert the moment they decide to.
 Sites that do a lot of e-commerce can benefit from shopping carts that save a user’s past orders and preferences.

 If you’re going to use any contact forms, keep them straightforward.
 There shouldn’t be any guess work involved for the user.
-Make it easy for them to share information with you.
+So, make it easy for them to share information with you.

 All your clickables need to stand out from the rest of your content.
 Use your web design to direct your user’s interactions where you want them.